Decision-making and Advisory Bodies

 The Departments and the Department Councils

-Hanken's five departments are run by the respective heads of each department and a Department Council.
+Hanken's four departments are run by the respective heads of each department and a Department Council.
 Both are appointed by the Rector and proposed by the teachers and researchers of the department.

 The Head of Department is responsible for the administration of the economy and approves the work plans.
 He or she supervises all department personnel.
 The department council proposes the curriculum, the personnel plan and the budget of the department.
 The department council also makes proposals for employing personnel other than professors.